Criminal charges of fraud are a serious matter. Aside from the potential consequences fraud can bring which include

 The total amount of property taken determines whether your sentence will be for a maximum term of 2 years imprisonment or will be for a minimum term of at least 2 years imprisonment.
 In addition, any fraudster who affects the public market price of stocks or goods can be sentenced up to 14 years in prison.
 In addition to the amount of the property and whether the victim was a private individual or the public, the court will consider the amount of planning that went into the scheme, the total number of victims and their personal situations, and any steps you took to conceal your actions.

 Being charged with fraud is serious, but you can defend yourself and your good name by hiring an experienced law firm like N.J.
 Preovolos Law Corporation.
 A conviction for fraud requires specific circumstances to be present, such as an intention to defraud the victim (in other words, you cannot accidentally defraud a person and be charged with a crime).
 By examining the specific facts of your case during a free consultation, Nicholas Preovolos can help you obtain a favorable outcome.
 Contact N.J.
 Preovolos Law Corporation today.

-Review: “I retained a lawyer in coquitlam and after I found out that he did not go to and of my court dates I called his office to find out what was up, I was told he had passed away.
+Review: “I retained a lawyer in Coquitlam and after I found out that he did not go to and of my court dates I called his office to find out what was up, I was told he had passed away.
 That firm sent me to another firm so I lost my retainer.
 The new firm tried to take advantage of me so I left that firm.
-I was lost no where to go and did not know what to do.
-I was lucky enuf to stumble into Nicholas preovolos.
+I was lost, nowhere to go, and did not know what to do.
+I was lucky enough to stumble into Nicholas Preovolos.
 Nick did more in the first 15 minutes of talking with him than two different lawyers did in a year and a half.
-Nick set my mind at rest, he is so professional and not only would I use him again I would recommend him to any and everyone.
-Thank you Nick.”
+Nick set my mind at rest, he is so professional, and not only would I use him again I would recommend him to any and everyone.
+Thank you, Nick.”

 Rating: 5/5 stars